cernyjan/YouTrack-Wider/README.md

 ![after](After-Lite.png)

 ## Release Notes
+### v2.2
+* fixed bugs:
+  * Opened issue from YT is not wider in v2
+  * Listing of issues is not wider in v2
+  * New issue is not wider in v2

 ### v2.1
 * fixed issue with Firefox

 ### v2.0
-* stopped support older version than 2021.1
+* stopped support older version of YT than 2021.1 (before redesign and added YT Lite view)
 * reduced package size

 ### v1.6